NOTE: Analysis is mixed in with the relation of

 (4-5) He clicks it away.
 (6) He gets a cloth and uses it to withdraw a white envelope from a safe.
 (7) He places it on his desk and (8-9) returns to his work briefly then stops and stares at the envelope.

-Considering the sophisticated aesthetics, and Duncan's horror of the man for whom he works, my belief is still that doppelcoop is his boss.
+Considering the sophisticated minimalist aesthetics, and Duncan's horror of the man for whom he works, my belief is still that doppelcoop is his boss.
 The symbolic language is code (and keeps "red" powerfully in play).
 We know that the the hit on Dougie (now Cooper-Dougie) failed as the bomb went off when the gang of car thieves tried to steal Dougie's car the previous day.
 The question is, if it is doppelcoop, how was he able to send Duncan this message, considering that he is in prison.
 Or has someone sent it for him?
 Because doppelcoop is in prison, we've got a problem with his sending that message unless it was somehow timed to go out.
 If doppelcoop can take over the prison as he did, I figure we are supposed to assume he can pretty much do whatever he wants to do technologically.

 (1) A coroner's van drives by the Rancho Rosa suburb sign.
 (2) Cut to the scene of the explosion of the car.
 Yellow number markers dot the lawn and sidewalk.
 8, 3, 28, 4.
 What remains of the car is being transferred to a truck's flat bed.
 Several police cars are in the road.
 (3) An officer climbs a ladder to the roof of the house of the boy and his mother.
 (4) "Greg!" he calls back to another officer.
 "I found the plate!"

 (5) Inside we see the mother seated before the card table, the blue pill she had taken the other day still in its bottle.
-This is an exact replay of a scene from Monday, as the bomb was placed under Dougie's vehicle.
+This is an exact replay of a scene from Monday, when the bomb was placed under Dougie's vehicle.
 She yells, "One, one, nine!
 One, one, nine!"

 (6-7) The officer on the roof yells out, "David, Union, George, Edward, Lincoln, Victor.
 Copy?"
 The recording officer on the ground tells him he's got it.
 (8-9) We have a last couple of looks at evidence tags and their yellow flags waving.